Bahn-X/swift-composable-navigator/README.md

 Composable Navigator is a library for building deep-linkable SwiftUI applications with dependency injection, testing and ergonomics in mind.
 Composable Navigator lifts the burden of manually managing navigation state in each screen state off your shoulders and allows to navigate through applications along routing paths.

 ## What is the Composable Navigator?
-This library mainly revolves around three main concepts: routing paths, path builders, and navigator.
+This library mainly revolves around three main concepts: routing paths, `PathBuilder`s, and navigator.

 ### **Routing Path**
 A routing path is a path that describes the order of visible screens in the  application.
 It is a first-class representation of the <url-path> defined in [RFC1738](https://tools.ietf.org/html/rfc1738#section-3.1).
 A routing path consists of screens.